Smart Open Services for European Patients

 Consider using both symmetric and asymmetric encryption

 Symmetric encryption uses the same key for encryption and decryption, unlike asymmetric encryption.
-Since the whole mechanism of symmetric encryption depends on keeping the key as a secret but sharing it with another party to decrypt the content, scalability is difficult and the risk of being compromised is high.
+Since the whole mechanism of symmetric encryption depends on keeping the key as a secret but sharing it with another party to decrypt the content -- scalability is difficult and the risk of compromise is high.
 Despite this key management issue, symmetric encryption is fast and tends not to drain CPU or network resources, which is not always the case for asymmetric encryption.
 Asymmetric encryption is a much more complicated process than symmetric encryption but tends to be more secure; in addition, the private key is not shared but the public one is.
 Use asymmetric cryptography when you need to establish a secure communication channel, when digital signatures are required, or for messaging applications; symmetric encryption is adapted when large portions of data need to be encrypted and transferred.

 In terms of choosing algorithms for symmetric and asymmetric encryption, recent recommendations from the BSI mention:

-- For block cyphers (symmetric encryption), the usage of AES-128, AES-192, AED-256, as well as Twofish and Serpent;
+• For block cyphers (symmetric encryption), the usage of AES-128, AES-192, AED-256, as well as Twofish and Serpent;

-- For stream cyphers, no stream cypher is recommended;
+• For stream cyphers, no stream cypher is recommended;

 • You may support your customers on creating keys, but never deal with the private keys yourself